supersistence/Getting-to-Know-Shapefiles-and-GeoJSON/README.md

-## Instructions for Adding a Project to Your Portfolio
+# Guide to Creating (and Publishing) Projects

+Each sprint in the course will involve creating a new project.
+This template includes two resources.
+1. Instructions on how to create your project locally and publish it to your personal github.
+1. A template for the information you want to share about your project (at the bottom below these instructions which you will eventually delete)

-### Creating the repository on your computer.
+#### Creating the repository on your computer.

 1. On the right hand side of the screen click the green "Clone or download" drop down.
 2. Click "open in Desktop"